leto/math--gsl/README.md

 is free software under the GNU General Public License.
 Math::GSL uses SWIG to generate Perl bindings to *most* GSL functionality.

+# Dependencies

+## CPAN distribution dependencies

 Currently Math::GSL requires at least Perl 5.8.x and GSL 1.11 to compile.
+It also requires [ExtUtils::PkgConfig](http://metacpan.org/release/ExtUtils-PkgConfig/) to find GSL and Module::Build.

+## Git repo dependencies

-SWIG 2.x is only needed if you want help work on Math::GSL and checkout code from the Math::GSL git repository.
+SWIG 2.x is needed to build Math::GSL from the git repo, in addition to all the dependencies above.

 # Installation